top of page

 Mediterranean Salads, Sides & Mezze Favorites

-Fresh sides and small plates are a hallmark of Mediterranean-style eating and make meals feel abundant and inviting.
-Mediterranean meals often include a variety of salads, dips, and mezze-style dishes that highlight vegetables, legumes, olive oil, herbs, and simple preparation.
+Fresh sides and small plates are a hallmark of Mediterranean-style eating, bringing variety, color, and balance to the table.
+These dishes highlight vegetables, legumes, olive oil, herbs, and simple preparation.

 Mediterranean Breakfasts & Light Meals